laneboysrc/rc-headless-transmitter/docs/configurator.md

 ## Principle of operation

-The *headless transmitter* performs its operation based on a configuration that is stored in its persistent memory (Flash memory of the microcontroller).
+The *headless transmitter* performs its operation based on a configuration that is stored in its persistent memory (Flash memory of the micro-controller).
 The configuration determines which inputs provides what functions, and how the inputs are mixed to form output channels.
 Please refere to the [architecture documentation](architecture.md) for details.

 The firmware is designed such that the configuration can be changed at run-time; the *headless transmitter* firmware applies the configuration dynamically.